kroesche/borg-scripts/README.md

 ### Solution - Build your own

 If borg provided a prebuilt package for Mx Macs, then this would not be necessary.
-I created a new script named `borg-install`.
+I created a new script named `bs-install-borg`.
 This script will download the borg source from GitHub, set up the python build environment, and build the package for the host system.
 This means on M3 Mac, it builds a package suitable for running on the M3 Mac.

-If you want to try this, see the script `borg-install`.
+If you want to try this, see the script `bs-install-borg`.
 There are comments in the script and there is also a man page for it (see the "help" section above if you want to use man pages).